 Fertile is a tiny city located in the state of Minnesota.
-With a population of 792 people and just one neighborhood, Fertile is the 414th largest community in Minnesota.
-Fertile has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 784 people and just one neighborhood, Fertile is the 414th largest community in Minnesota.
+Fertile has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Fertile is a blue-collar town, with 43.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Fertile is generally considered to be a blue-collar town.
+43.45% of the Fertile workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Fertile is a city of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Fertile who work in office and administrative support (14.21%), sales jobs (10.59%), and food service (7.52%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Fertile has relatively fewer families with younger children, and/or college students.
 Combined, this makes Fertile a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The percentage of adults in Fertile who are college-educated is close to the national average for all communities of 21.84%: 19.16% of the adults in Fertile have a bachelor's degree or advanced degree.
+The education level of Fertile citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.16% of adults 25 and older in Fertile have a college degree.

 The people who call Fertile home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fertile residents report their race to be White, followed by Native American.
 Important ancestries of people in Fertile include Norwegian, German, Czech, Swedish, and Irish.